basp/xil2/README.md

 # xil
 Xil is an implementation of the Joy programming language.
 It also shares some characteristics of the XY programming language by formalizing a a queue alongside the stack.
-This was mainly inspired by Thun which is also inspired by Joy and also has a concept of a queue.
+This was mainly inspired by Thun which is also based on Joy and has a concept of a queue as well.

 ```
 PS D:\basp\xil2\src\Xil2> dotnet run